jucian0/posts/developing-redux.md

 ```

 ### Reduce
-As I told some paragraphs ago, reduce will perform and return the state changed.
+As I mentioned earlier, reduce will perform and return the state changed.

 ```typescript
 class Store{